Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevOps & System & Tech.md

 - [Pulumi Registry](https://www.pulumi.com/registry/): Package, SDK of Pulumi (Example: AWS, Azure, GCP)
 - [Terraform Documentation](https://developer.hashicorp.com/terraform/docs): An infrastructure as code tool that lets you build, change, and version infrastructure safely and efficiently
 - [Terraform Registry](https://registry.terraform.io/): Terraform providers that power all of Terraform’s resource types, or find modules for quickly deploying common infrastructure configurations.
+- [OpenTofu](https://opentofu.org/docs/): An infrastructure as code tool that lets you define infrastructure resources in human-readable configuration files that you can version, reuse, and share
 ## Generated + Validate Configuration

 - [moz://a SSL Configuration Generator](https://ssl-config.mozilla.org/) : SSL Generation for multiple webserver